+This docuseries is entertainingly real.
 There's a lot we think we know about the circus, whether those assumptions come from observations we've made while sitting in the audience or from movies like Big Top Pee-Wee.
 But, for some, the most surprising lesson of this warts-and-all PBS documentary will be that circus life isn't always fun and games.
 Turns out, clowns can, indeed, be rather depressing, and a few circus folk are running from the law.

 That's not to say the series unduly highlights these less-savory aspects of circus life, but it doesn't shy away from them either, even building the bulk of one episode around a young circus worker's arrest (and eventual release) for making an alleged bomb threat.
 (His response to the charges?
 "Tell them all to f--k off.
 They can all go to hell.")
 Thanks to amazing performance footage -- and the impossibly cheery antics of the company's can-do director (a real-life Corky St. Clair if there ever was one) -- there's plenty of razzle dazzle, too.
-But, overalll, this Circus is entertainingly real.

 Families can talk about...